Joseph Carr: Family and later years

 Carr married Josephine Marie Sullivan on June 27, 1911, at St. Dominic's Church in Columbus, Ohio.
 They had two children, Mary Agnes, (born October 13, 1913) and Joseph Francis Jr. (born October 1, 1915).

 In February 1939, Carr was unanimously reelected as president of the NFL, this time for a 10-year term.
 Carr reported at the time that the NFL attendance in 1938 had increased by 14% to 937,167 in 25 league games.
 Three months after his reelection, on May 20, 1939, Carr suffered a heart attack and was taken to a Columbus hospital where he died several hours later.
 Carr had a prior heart attack in September 1937, resulting in a hospitalization lasting several weeks.

 Carr's funeral was held at Holy Rosary Church in Columbus and was attended by leaders of the NFL.
-Carr was buried at St. Joseph Cemetery, located approximately 10 miles south of Columbus in Lockbourne, Ohio.
+He is buried at Saint Joseph Cemetery in Lockbourne, Ohio.